Protection Paladin Mythic+ Guide

 - The goal of your opener as a Protection Paladin playing in Mythic+ is to get aggro of all enemies as fast as possible by doing a lot of AoE damage, while also making sure you're standing in Consecration all the time.

-- Cast Eye of Tyr always off cooldown to be able to cast Hammer of Light off cooldown as well.
+- Cast Eye of Tyr on cooldown to be able to cast Hammer of Light as often as possible and keep high uptime on Shake the Heavens.

 - Important thing to note when using Sacred Weapon is that it cannot stack.
 This means that the Sacred Weapon that spawns from Avenging Wrath / Sentinel should be used first and the normal cast one used later after the first one has run out.